-Notably, child victims who are 17 years of age are not permitted to testify by an alternative method, thereby increasing their risk of re-traumatization from testifying.
+Notably, child victims who were 15 years of age or older at the time of the offense or who are 17 years of age at the time of the trial are not permitted to testify by an alternative method, thereby increasing their risk of retraumatization from testifying.

 5.2.1 Recommendation: Strengthen existing protections to allow all commercially sexually exploited children to testify by an alternative method regardless of the child's age and the offense charged.
+(See Issue Brief 5.2.)